hideaki-j/hideaki-j.github.io/index.md

 September 2020 - August 2024
 - Fully-funded PhD program, focusing on conversational search and dialogue system.

-**🇯🇵 University of Tokyo, Tokyo, Japan** - MSc, Computing System, Multidisciplinary Science\
+**🇯🇵 University of Tokyo, Tokyo, Japan** - MSc, Natural Language Processing\
 March 2016
-- Master's thesis: Automatic Synonym Acquisition Using a Context-Restricted Skip-gram Model
+- Received his research master's degree from Computing System Group, Multidisciplinary Science Department, through his research on natural language processing (NLP).
+- His thesis focuses on synonym detection utilizing the skip-gram model, which resulted in a publication in the Journal of Natural Language Processing.

 <!--
 Researched Word2vec-based automatic synonym acquisition method for his MSc thesis project and published it to Journal of Natural Language Processing (as well as two conferences)